ryanthomas92/project-0/README.md

 * Add **timers** like a countdown timer ("3, 2, 1, Go!"), track the winning time, or track the best time across multiple rounds.
 * **Play against a bot**.
 * Integrate with a **3rd party API**: flickr, youtube, spotify, giphy, etc.

 ---
+### Essential Skills

+By the time you submit this project, you should focus on leveling up in important skill areas:

+* **Terminal**: Practice interacting with the computer and navigating the file-system from the Command Line.
+* **Git**: Manage and interact with a git repository to store changes to code.
+* **JavaScript and jQuery Fundamentals**: Work with objects and events, while strategically solving problems and resolving errors.
+* **HTML and CSS**: Work on HTML structure, CSS styles, and perhaps even animating elements within a browser.
+Respond to actions your users take and the data they input into the browser.
+* **Documentation**: Document your code and your GitHub repository so others understand what you've built.

+---